Lockheed Martin F-35 Lightning II: Israel

 The Israeli Air Force (IAF) declared the F-35 operationally capable on 6 December 2017.
 According to Kuwaiti newspaper Al Jarida, in July 2018, a test mission of at least three IAF F-35s flew to Iran's capital Tehran and back to Tel Aviv.
 While publicly unconfirmed, regional leaders acted on the report; Iran's supreme leader Ali Khamenei reportedly fired the air force chief and commander of Iran's Revolutionary Guard Corps over the mission.

-On 22 May 2018, IAF chief Amikam Norkin said that the service had employed their F-35Is in two attacks on two battle fronts.
+On 22 May 2018, IAF chief Amikam Norkin said that the service had employed its F-35Is in two attacks on two battle fronts.
 This was part of the May 2018 Israel-Iran clashes, where airstrikes were claimed to target Iranian positions surrounding Syria's capital of Damascus and the buffer UNDOF Zone of the occupied Golan Heights.
 This marks the first combat operation of an F-35 by any country.
 Norkin said it had been flown "all over the Middle East", and showed photos of an F-35I flying over Beirut in daylight.
 In July 2019, Israel expanded its strikes against Iranian missile shipments; IAF F-35Is allegedly struck Iranian targets in Iraq twice.

-In November 2020, the IAF announced the delivery of a unique F-35I testbed aircraft among a delivery of four aircraft received in August, to be used to test and integrate Israeli-produced weapons and electronic systems on F-35s received later.
-This is the only example of a testbed F-35 delivered to a non-US air force.
+In November 2020, the IAF announced that a recent four-plane delivery included a unique F-35I testbed aircraft to be used to test and integrate Israeli-produced weapons and electronic systems on later F-35s.
+It is the only testbed F-35 delivered to a non-US customer.

-On 11 May 2021, eight IAF F-35Is took part in an attack on 150 targets in Hamas' rocket array, including 50–70 launch pits in the northern Gaza Strip, as part of Operation Guardian of the Walls.
+On 11 May 2021, eight IAF F-35Is took part in an attack on 150 targets in Hamas' rocket array, including 50 to 70 launch pits in the northern Gaza Strip, as part of Operation Guardian of the Walls.
 On 6 March 2022, the IDF stated that on 15 March 2021, F-35Is shot down two Iranian drones carrying weapons to the Gaza Strip.
-This was the first operational shoot down and interception carried out by the F-35.
+This was the first operational interception and downing carried out by the F-35.
 They were also used in the Gaza war.
 On 2 November 2023, the IDF posted on social media that they used an F-35I to shoot down a Houthi cruise missile over the Red Sea that was fired from Yemen during the Gaza war.